JWST lens model for A370: A very low dark matter fraction for a brightest cluster galaxy and lensing properties for the

 \section{JWST data and lensing constraints}

 A370 was observed in three different epochs by JWST from December 2022 to August 2024 as part of three programs (CANUCS, GO-3538, and MAGNIF).
 NIRCam imaging observations were obtained in 15 filters, including eight filters from Cycle-1 CANUCS (F090W, F115W, F150W, F200W, F277W, F356W, F410M, F444W) and additional seven medium-band filters by the two Cycle-2 programs (F182M, F210M, F300M, F335M, F360M, F460M, F480M).
 NIRCam imaging data reduction was performed by the MAGNIF team (Sun, F.\ et al., in prep.) through a modified stage-1/2/3 JWST pipeline \citep{bushouse_2023_7829329} \verb|v1.11.2| and CRDS calibration reference \verb|jwst_1188.pmap|.
 We stacked the NIRCam data from F182M to F444W band to produce a detection image, extracted and deblended sources from the detection image and obtained aperture-photometry catalog of sources in the A370 field.
 Photometric redshifts of galaxies were estimated using \textsc{eazy} \citep{Brammer2008} using $r=0.1^{\prime\prime}$ photometry and the templates from \citet{hainline24}.
+To correct for contributions from the ICL, we subtract the local background using a rectangular annulus (of width 5 pixel or $0".15$) outside the Kron aperture.
 Detailed NIRCam data processing has also been described by \citet{FuS2025}.